-The University of Pittsburgh Emergency Medicine Residency was established in 1981 as a joint residency program under the sponsorship of the Mercy Hospital of Pittsburgh, Presbyterian-University Hospital (both now part of the University of Pittsburgh Medical Center), and the Western Pennsylvania Hospital.
+The University of Pittsburgh Emergency Medicine Residency was established in 1981 as a joint training program under the sponsorship of the Mercy Hospital of Pittsburgh, Presbyterian-University Hospital (both now part of the University of Pittsburgh Medical Center), and the Western Pennsylvania Hospital.
 For more than 30 years, the combined resources of our institutions, with their outstanding teaching staffs and varied patient populations, have offered our residents opportunities and experiences available in few other programs.

 Several years ago, several rotations were relocated from West Penn Hospital to Shadyside Hospital, which is formally a second campus of UPMC-Presbyterian.
 Shadyside offers residents superior emergency medicine and critical care experiences in a combined community and academic setting.